Minoru/blog.tty8.org/posts/2013-09-30-dualbooting-debian-and-freebsd.markdown

 }
 ```

-Here we load `part_bsd` module to make GRUB2 see BSD slices (counted from one)
+Here we load `part_bsd` module to make GRUB2 see BSD partitions inside slices
-inside MS DOS partitions, and `ufs2` module to enable it to read the file system
+(counted from one), and `ufs2` module to enable it to read the file system on
-on the slice.
-By setting `root` to the partition you know to be the root of your
+the partition[^other-filesystems].
+By setting `root` to the partition you know
-FreeBSD installation, and then issuing `search` command to look for it again
+to be the root of your FreeBSD installation, and then issuing `search` command
-using its UUID, you make sure that you won't get problems later on if you decide
+to look for it again using its UUID, you make sure that you won't get problems
-to re-partition your disk[^why-use-uuid].
-We then proceed by specifying which
+later on if you decide to re-partition your disk[^why-use-uuid].
+We then
-partition contains `/boot` and then finally calling the loader.
+proceed by specifying which partition contains `/boot` and then finally calling
+the loader.

 The third, and the last, approach is the most complex: it's GRUB2 loading
 FreeBSD kernel directly.
 Here's how it looks in the config file: